 Research visits abroad

-An invitation letter from the department and an academic report signed by the supervisor and the candidate following the visit must be submitted to the Student and Academic Section.
+Following the visit; an invitation letter and an academic report signed by the supervisor and the candidate must be submitted to the Student and Academic Section.

 Credits are calculated according to ECTS, which corresponds to 25–30 hours of work for each credit.
 For full-time candidates, the workload is considered to include time to acquire material, homework, assignments, tuition, group work, practicals and exams.

 Changes in the academic training plan

 All changes to the academic training plan must be approved by the PhD programme board.